NVIDIA-NeMo/Run/docs/integrations/cloud-platforms.md

 ```

 (cloud-dgx)=

 ## NVIDIA DGX Cloud Integration

 Submit experiments to DGX Cloud clusters using the dedicated executor and your project and cluster identifiers.

+### Prerequisites

+- Access to a DGX Cloud project and cluster; known `project_id` and `cluster_id`
+- Account quotas/credits enabled and permission to pull required container images

 (cloud-dgx-config)=

 ### DGX Cloud Configuration

 ```python